-With WRAT-4-Math Computation (Wilkinson & Robertson, 2006), students complete an oral section with 10 whole-number numeracy items and a written section with 40 numeracy, conceptual, and procedural whole- and rational-number problems of increasing difficulty (median reliability at 5-12 years = .94).
-With Second-Grade Calculations Battery-Minuends to 18 (Fuchs, Hamlett, & Powell, 2003), students have 1 min to complete 25 problems ( $\alpha$ = .89).
-WASI (Wechsler, 2011), a 2-subtest measure of general cognitive ability, includes the Vocabulary and Matrix Reasoning (split-half reliability > .92).
-Vocabulary assesses expressive vocabulary, verbal knowledge, memory, learning ability, and crystallized and general intelligence.
-Matrix Reasoning measures nonverbal fluid reasoning and general intelligence.
+With WRAT-4 Math Computation subtest (Wilkinson & Robertson, 2006), students complete an oral section with 10 wholenumber numeracy items and a written section with 40 numeracy, conceptual, and procedural whole- and rational-number problems of increasing difficulty (median reliability at 5-12 years = .94).
+With Second-Grade Calculations Battery Minuends to 18 (Fuchs, Hamlett, et al., 2003), students have 1 min to complete 25 problems ( $\alpha$ = .89).
+WASI (Wechsler, 2011), a twosubtest measure of general cognitive ability,